Osceola Senior Softball League - Rules and Regulations - 2017

 2. Board of Directors

-2.1 A Board of Directors shall govern the league consisting of 4 members of the league plus up to 4 alternates.
-The Board will be elected by the players in the league for a term of two years, with 1 member serving as President of the Corporation, a Recording Secretary, a Treasurer, and a Rules and Umpire Coordinator.
-Alternates will be selected by the Board to govern aspects of the League as required.
+2.1 A Board of Directors shall govern the league consisting of 7 members of the league plus up to 4 alternates.
+The Board will be elected by the players in the league for a term of two years.
+The Board will elect, 1 member serving as Chairman, a vice-Chairman, a Recording Secretary, a Treasurer, and a Rules and Umpire Coordinator.
+Alternates will be selected by the Board to govern aspects of the League as required

 2.2 The Board will make and modify regulations and enforcement procedures as needed, which may be submitted to the players for approval.